doctrine-extensions/DoctrineExtensions/README.md

 All these extensions can be nested together and mapped in traditional ways - annotations, xml or yaml

-You can test these extensions on [my blog](http://gediminasm.org/demo "Test doctrine behavioral extensions").
-All tutorials for basic usage examples are on [my blog](http://gediminasm.org "Tutorials for extensions") too.
-You can also fork or clone this blog from [github repository](https://github.com/l3pp4rd/gediminasm.org)

 ### Running the tests:

 PHPUnit 3.6 or newer is required. **pdo-sqlite** extension is necessary.